 - At an 8 minute mark, break one whole egg into a smaller saucepan or a metallic mixing bowl that will fit over the larger cooking saucepan.
 I used a smaller saucepan that I could hold over the steam from the cooking cauliflower soup.
 While holding the smaller saucepan close to the steam but not touching the simmering liquid, continuously whisk the egg for about 3 minutes until it gets frothy and smooth.
 It will look almost like a thickened yellowish cream.
 Set aside.

-- Transfer cauliflower soup contents into a blender or food processor to puree until smooth.
+- Transfer cauliflower soup contents into a blender or a food processor and puree until smooth.
 You can use a hand held puree blender as well.
-Add 2/3 teaspoon of sea salt and black pepper, process mixture until smooth.
 Then while the blender is still on, pour in the egg cream.
 Stop once everything is incorporated.
 Taste for salt.

 - Serve with fresh herbs like chives, parsley or basil and crispy bacon sprinkled on top.